rawatharshita/Terraform-Workflow/README.md

 # PHASE-1: Writing the code and pushing to bitbucket

-1) DevOps write the terraform code.
+1) DevOps writes the terraform code.
-2) push it to devop's branch in bitbucket.
+2) Push it to devop's branch in bitbucket.

 # PHASE-3: Merge Request to MASTER
 3) Once code is pushed to devOps's branch, a pull request is raised to merge changes to MASTER branch.